 Who Needs An EORI Number?

 To apply for an EORI number, all you need to do is fill in an online form that’s submitted to HMRC.
 The application form if you’re not VAT registered is available here and if you are VAT registered is available here.
+A Business can also contact the HMRC Excise & Customs on 0300-200-3700.

 If exporting goods via sea, or air freight it is important that you have this number before you want to ship your goods.
 When importing, you will only need the number before the goods arrive in the UK, so you may have a couple of weeks after sailing to organise this if your goods are shipping via sea (certainly if importing from China or elsewhere in Asia).